sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/dns-in-detail.md

 ## Task 2: Domain Hierarchy

 A domain can be split into different levels.
 Consider the domain `https://feodotracker.abuse.ch`.
 * **.ch**: This is the top-level domain (TLD).
-TLDs can be generic TLDs (gTLD) or country code TLDs (ccTLD).
+  * TLDs can be generic TLDs (gTLD) or country code TLDs (ccTLD).
 * **abuse**: This is a second-level domain.
-When registering a domain name, the second-level domain is limited to 63 characters and can only use the characters a-z, 0-9, and hyphens.
+  * Second-level domains are limited to 63 characters.
+  * Second-level domains can only use the characters a-z, 0-9, and hyphens.
-* **feodotracker**: This is a subdomain, which is separated from the second-level domain by a period.
-It has the same restrictions as a second-level domain.
-There can be multiple subdomains as long as the entire domain name is 253 characters or less.
+* **feodotracker**: This is a subdomain.
+  * The subdomain is separated from the second-level domain by a period.
+  * Subdomains have the same restrictions as a second-level domain.
+  * A domain can have multiple subdomains as long as the entire domain name is 253 characters or less.

 <details>